-Magnesium sulfate is also widely used for prevention of eclampsia, so most providers are familiar with common maternal side effects, which include sweating, flushing, nausea, headache and magnesium toxicity.
-Other maternal complications include the following:
+Magnesium sulfate is also widely used for the prevention of eclampsia, so most providers are familiar with common maternal side effects, which may include sweating, flushing, nausea, headache, and magnesium toxicity.
+Other maternal complications which may be associated with magnesium sulfate include the following:

 - Respiratory arrest (loss of breathing, which is life-threatening)